Karsens/leckr-landing/LATER.md

 - [ ] also, a tag for when a user that churned after putting in the email, should be noted.
 - [ ] retargeting after a user downloaded the app but didn't do much with it. with tags I can basically know if a user is active and how much the user uses the app.
 However, this is probably easier to do from firebase...
 I don't know...
 I think I should just try...

+- [ ] It would be ideal to add a new subscriber to multiple lists with one signup.
+Possible lists:
+        - Critical List: Only critical news updates (Big updates, releases, etc.) --> Barely send anything.
+        - Beta List: Feedback requests forms & asking for questions
+        - Blog List: Get e-mails whenever there are new posts, or, for example, one mail per week/month with blog updates
+        - Newsletter List: Weekly or monthly newsletter, success stories, tips, tricks, new features, etc.
+        - Onboarding List: Why, How, What, etc.

+- [ ] Marnix suggested adding checkboxes for these lists so you can choose not to subscribe to everything.
+If we do this, the form should have info about all lists in type MailChimpList = { url: string, title: string, description: string, optin: boolean, disabled: boolean, hidden: boolean }.
+There are many possibilites, and it's unsure (and may differ per segment) what people like, and what gets a high conversion rate.

 ## Sharing Feature